-- First step is that the aggrieved person [read sec 2(a)] or a Protection Officer or any other person on behalf of the aggrieved person will file an application under sec 12(1) to the Magistrate seeking one or more reliefs under this Act.
+- First step is that the aggrieved person/AP [read sec 2(a)] or a Protection Officer or any other person on behalf of the aggrieved person [AP] will file an application under sec 12(1) to the Magistrate seeking one or more reliefs under this Act.

-- This Act is a civil act, meaning there is no penal punishment given under this act.
-Only one exception to it is, when a person disobeys or violates a protection or interim protection order issued by the Magistrate.
+- This Act is a CIVIL Act, meaning there are civil reliefs that can be claimed by AP and there is no penal punishment given under this Act.
+Only one exception to this is, when a person disobeys or violates a protection or interim protection order issued by the Magistrate. [read sec 31]

 - Magistrate will take up the application and order the Protection Officer [read sec 2(n)] to conduct mediation at court-appointed mediation center to see the possibility of a compromise and also to fill 3 ready-made forms called as Domestic Incident Reports (DIR forms).